joseph-walker/boxes/docs/cookbook.md

 # Cookbook

-The following are some typical use cases for Algebreic Data Types / Monads.
+The following are some typical use cases for Boxes.
 The examples will use Maybe since it's the simplest, but it's important to realize that every example could operate with Either or Response with no code changes required.

 ## Write your functions like you have all your data, even if you don't